kamelzero/attenfuse/README.md

    ```

    This script will:
-   - Install pyenv and Python 3.7.17 (required for CARLA compatibility)
+   - Install pyenv and Python 3.10.13
-   - Create a virtual environment (`.venv`) using Python 3.7.17
+   - Create a virtual environment (`.venv`) using Python 3.10.13
    - Install PyTorch with CUDA 12.4 support
    - Install other dependencies from `requirements.txt`
-   - Install CARLA Python API from the simulator container
+   - Rebuild CARLA Python API for Python 3.10 from source

 2. **Start CARLA simulator:**
    ```bash